bsnes-emu/bsnes/docs/install/general.md

         so you don't wind up with a file called `bios.rom.dat`
         or whatever the file's original extension was.
- 2. Copy the file into higan's `Game Boy Advance.sys` directory, alongside the `manifest.bml` file that is already there.
+ 2. Copy the file into higan's `Game Boy Advance.sys` folder, alongside the `manifest.bml` file that is already there.
       - In Windows,
         find `Game Boy Advance.sys` in the same folder